pathikreet/URLShortener/README.md

    Happy Exploring !!

    > This is very Simple demonstration of how we can shorten a URL.
 To make it production ready you should buy a short domain and use it instead of http://localhost
+   > Here as a demonstration we have used a very simple logic to generate the random short code.
+There are a number of algorthims that we can design to generate the shortcode by adding some salt.
+I will try to keep updating this repository with various flavours of short code genartion techiques.